Harissa/Aigi/README.md

-pigi
+Aigi
 ====

-Assessment for the PIGI course at Goldsmiths
+Assessment for the Artificial intelligence for IGGI course at Goldsmiths